Questfall/docs/quest-mining/completion/rpg-items/items.md

 Unlike level-less items, clothing is not consumed when applied to a character.
 Instead, it is equipped, meaning that an item can be put on and taken off an unlimited number of times.

-However, to prevent situational clothing switching, each time an item is equipped, it will cost Essence, depending on the rarity of the item.
+However, to prevent situational clothing switching, each time an item is equipped, it costs Essence.
+The cost depends on item rarity, item level, and the player's [Equipping](../rpg-attributes/items.md#equipping) trait.

 {% hint style="info" %}
-The amount of Essence required to equip the item: \
-$$Cost_{essence}=10*Rarity$$
+For the exact equipment cost formula, see the [Items](../rpg-attributes/items.md#equipping) attribute article.
 {% endhint %}

 When the item is equipped, its effects are applied to the character.
 And there are two types of effects that an item can have.

-First, each item has an aspect that adds to one of the character [attributes](../rpg-attributes/).
+First, each item has a resonance that boosts one of the character [attributes](../rpg-attributes/).
 Second, depending on its rarity, the item can have up to 5 perks.&#x20;

 To equip clothing, there are no rarity or level restrictions.
 This means that a user can equip items purchased on the marketplace or obtained from a loot box that are of a higher level than the user.
 For example, a level 5 user can wear level 40 boots.&#x20;

-However, the power of the item's aspect is reduced proportionally, while the weight is applied in full.
-Since the weight of equipped items contributes to [stamina consumption](../rpg-attributes/mining.md#stamina-in-mining), this can be a significant limitation depending on overall character development.
+However, useful item effects can be reduced when the item is too far above the character's level, while the weight is applied in full.
+Since equipped weight contributes to [stamina consumption](../rpg-attributes/stamina.md#relief), this can be a significant limitation depending on overall character development.

 {% hint style="info" %}
-The power of the aspect is reduced by the formula: \
-$$Aspect_{user}=min(1,\frac{Level_{user}}{Level_{item}})*Aspect_{item}$$
+The overlevel penalty affects resonance, grants, terminal perks, booster perks, and other positive system values from the item.
+For the exact formula, see the [Overlevel](../rpg-attributes/items.md#overlevel) trait.
 {% endhint %}

 The only restriction on equipping clothing is introduced by another important attribute, the type.
 It determines which of the character's six clothing slots the item can be equipped in.